ahmedelzanbeel/youtube-rag-n8n/README.md

 - Video metadata
 - Timestamp information
 4. Configure Google Sheets
-Create a tracking sheet with:
+Create a tracking sheet with the following columns:
 Title | URL | Status | Transcript
 The Status column is used by the deletion pipeline.
 🔐 Security
 The published workflow is sanitized for public sharing.